Randy Moss Rookie Cards

 Fantastic photography all throughout this set.
 Coupled to that is a great card design, framed out in foil and black borders makes it challenging for us graded card collectors to find gem-mint copies.
-Focal pointed lines center in on Moss and gives us a “Shock” affect thus giving us the theme Future Shock.
+Focal pointed lines center in on Moss and gives us a “Shock” effect thus giving us the theme Future Shock.
 Beautiful card back has lots of eye-appeal as well but lacks in player bio.
-Rainbow Die-Cut parallel can be found but are tough to find because there serial #’d / 100.
+Rainbow Die-Cut parallel can be found but are tough to find because their serial #’d / 100.

 1998 Ultra, Card No. 207 (shop eBay)

 A mainstream favorite Fleer-Ultra gives collectors a clean card design with lots of gloss but are notorious for chipping.
 Borderless action photo is fantastic, it’s unique in that it showcases Moss in his college uniform on the card front but then flips the script and shows him in his pro uniform on the card back.
 Parallels Include Gold Medallion – no serial number.
 Platinum Medallion – are serial #’d to 66.
 And Masterpiece – serial #’d 1/1.

 1998 Upper Deck, Card No. 17 (shop eBay)

 Have I mentioned how I miss Upper Deck product?
 Can you blame me?
 This card design is something right out of a Terminator movie!
 I love this card design, lots of extra detail here but it really does make it challenging on the centering side of things.
 Card back gives us more great lines, design, and colors but lacks in player bio which I find odd because it seems like they had plenty of room for it, the top right side of the card back has plenty of empty space.
 Overall, this one is a must-have for an RC HOF collector.
 Parallels include: Bronze – serial #’d to 100.
 Gold – serial #’d 1 of 1.